 It was Nonna’s belief that to transplant parsley would bring bad luck.
-She believed that an unmarried woman who transplants parsley is destined to become an early widow.
+She believed that an unmarried woman who transplants Italian parsley is destined to become an early widow.
 I’d learned early on not to doubt Nonna’s logic.
 If she believed it was so, then that was good enough for me.
 I didn’t wish to tempt the fates over a little green herb.

 I would discover, years later, that the superstition against transplanting parsley plants is rooted in Greek mythology.
 The herb was dedicated to Persephone, goddess of the underworld.
 She is the daughter of Zeus and Demeter, goddess of the harvest.
 Parsley was used at funeral rites by the ancient Greeks.
-It was afterward consecrated to St. Peter in his character of successor to Charon.
-The Greeks held parsley in high esteem, crowning the victors at the Isthmian games with chaplets of parsley, and making wreaths for adorning tombs.
+It was afterward consecrated to St. Peter in his character of a successor to Charon.
+The Greeks held Parsley in high esteem, crowning the victors at the Isthmian games with chaplets of parsley, and making wreaths for adorning tombs.
 It was reputed to have sprung from the blood of Archemorus, the forerunner of death, and Homer relates that chariot horses were fed with it.
 Greek gardens were often bordered with parsley and rue.

-Propagation: For centuries, my ancestors have used parsley for garnishing and to obtain chlorophyll and vitamins.
+Propagation: for centuries, my ancestors have used Italian parsley for garnishing and to obtain chlorophyll and vitamins.
 Though the plant is a biennial, Grandma, like her family before her, planted parsley every fall because the first year’s leaves are the most flavorful.
 When going to seed, it produces white flowers that attract a variety of beneficial insects to the garden.

 Grandma grew only Italian parsley (Petroselinum crispum neapolitanum).
 The foliage of curly parsley is more attractive as a garnish, but flat-leaved Italian parsley has the most flavor when cooked.
 The curly leaf grows about 10 inches tall, the Italian about 18 inches.
 In the second year, 2-foot-tall flower stalks appear, and their blossoms ripen into seeds.
 Seeds collected from second-year plants and dried thoroughly will keep for two or three years.
-Parsley prefers full sun but will tolerate light shade.
+Italian parsley prefers full sun but will tolerate light shade.
 Plant in a rich soil amended with compost.
 (Grandma made compost from kitchen scraps and yard debris.)
-Soil should be well drained.
+Soil should be well-drained.